bannastre/CV/README.md

 **British Army** Germany (2007 - 2011)
 *Captain, Squadron 2IC*
 - Tank Commander, selected above peers to take the position of Second in Command for a Squadron of 100 Cavalry Soldiers
 - Responsible for the development, education and pastoral needs of a specialist team of 22 junior soldiers.
 - Reorganised 5 tactical units and implemented their phased, continuous training on Operations in Iraq.
 - Set the tone for core training with strategic planning and a situational leadership style.
 - Direct advisor to the Commanding Officer (Lt.
 Col) on the change of equipment care policy relating to assets worth £36m.

+## Pastoral
+- Communications Board-Member for the Ex-military Diversity Group.
+Grew network from a team of 3 to an 11 person committee.
+Together we ran 3 annual internships with an 85% employment rate.
+- Station volunteer for London Poppy Day, which in 2016 raised over £100K for the Royal British Legion.
+- Furnivall Rowing Club Sculler.